- Sleeps: 12

 - Maryse is a good cook and will, on occasions, prepare at home various dishes which can then be heated or eaten cold.
 She should be paid per hour for any time spent food shopping as well as for preparation/cooking.
+Other cook/s can be found.
 In addition, the small town of Cajarc (10 kms) has an excellent butcher called René Verdrune who offers all sorts of ready-prepared food; the baker called Lagarde has a varied selection of delicious sweet and savoury foods, whilst there is a delicatessen and several other food shops plus a supermarket.

 - As long as sufficient notice is given, a baby sitter can probably also be found.
 His/her wage would be the tenants' responsibility.

 - The garden and the surrounding land are the responsibility of Patrick Velu (Maryse's partner), as are the small flock of sheep and property maintenance.

 - Lillian Bell is the Estate Manager, and can be contacted re: problems/questions of any kind.
 Her contact details are in the information book.

 - There is ample parking space on the south side of the Tower.

 - Bed linen, bath and pool towels are provided free of charge and will be changed on a weekly basis.

 - All rooms, including those in the cottage, have electric radiators.

 - There are fans in all the bedrooms except bedroom 1 which is on the ground floor and is therefore cool even in the hottest weather.